 So why do we keep doing it?
 Let’s stop now!
 Why hang onto it? it’s not easy to change old habits but why not try?

 What if you were to make a decision today to let go your need for perfection, to simply change your mind about what determines your success?
 The possibilities are endless!

-Now that I have a grand-daughter, I’ve been thinking a lot about what positive influences I can bring to her life.
+Now that I have a wee grand-daughter, I’ve spent of a lot of time thinking about the positive influences I can bring to her life.

-It’s hard not to be worried about the high expectations placed on young people today by social media, etc. So I’m making it my job to be a countermeasure for her.
-I want to help ground her in her own strength.
+It’s hard not to be worried about the high expectations young people place on themselves brought on by social media.
+So I’m making it my job to be a countermeasure to this type of negative influence.

 Perfectionism is not a quest for the best.
 It is a pursuit of the worst in ourselves, the part that tells us that nothing we do will ever be good enough – that we should try again.
 (Julia Cameron)

 Let go of perfectionism – and focus on being ‘good enough’.
 Having the courage to be ‘good enough’ means we can choose to contribute more to the things that really matter.